-Funny and bizarre toilets are constantly being invented and created to make this moment of privacy a little more joyful.
+Funny and bizarre toilets around the world are constantly being invented and created to make this moment of privacy a little more joyful.

 1. The Vertebrae

 The Vertebrae is the brainchild of award-winning designer Paul Hernon, of Huddersfield, who created it with small apartments in mind.

 This super compact bathroom unit has special features that spin out from the center as you need them.

 The Vertebrae includes toilet, sink, shower and storage units, all of which are connected in a central column, hence the name of the invention.

 The entire unit occupies an area of less than 1 square meter and it’s the designer’s dream to see his invention installed as apartment toilets around the world.

 A “transparent toilet” turned lure in Changsha, in Hunan province, China.
 This public bathroom with glass walls was built next to Shiyan Lake, in an area with plenty of vegetation.

 The glass walls allow anyone to see who is using the toilet.